 Do I need Ready-To-Wear or Custom Garments?

-The Comfort Store stocks a large inventory of JOBST®by BSN Medical as well as compression garments from Sigvaris and Vim&Vigr.
+The Comfort Store stocks a large inventory of JOBST®by BSN Medical as well as compression garments from Sigvaris Group and Vim&Vigr.
 We are able to fit most of our customers in ready-to-wear garments because of the wide range of sizes available; however, your healthcare provider may feel you need a garment with specific features, or perhaps the shape of your leg will require a custom-made stocking.
 We can determine your needs during your first visit.
 Specific measurements are taken for all garments to determine the exact size needed even for ready-to-wear.

 What are custom garments?